Market Analysts see Riot Platforms Inc [RIOT] gaining to $12. Time to buy?

 How has RIOT stock performed recently?

-Riot Platforms Inc [RIOT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 13.76.
-With this latest performance, RIOT shares gained by 53.28% in over the last four-week period, additionally plugging by 65.09% over the last 6 months – not to mention a rise of 364.23% in the past year of trading.
+Riot Platforms Inc [RIOT] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -7.64.
+With this latest performance, RIOT shares gained by 19.00% in over the last four-week period, additionally plugging by 30.88% over the last 6 months – not to mention a rise of 370.21% in the past year of trading.

 Riot Platforms Inc [RIOT]: Deeper insight into the fundamentals